Artichoke Season and Preservation

 When buying artichokes in the fall and winter, you might find them to have a beige, or dark brown, or black tip.
 Some may have white spots from being exposed to a light frost.
 The white spots heighten their flavor.

-Artichokes can be eaten either hot or cold, but first they must be cooked, and before you can even do that, there are various preliminary steps.
+Artichokes can be eaten either hot or cold, but first, they must be cooked, and before you can even do that, there are various preliminary steps.
 Start by slicing off the stem from the base of each artichoke.
 Use a straight cut, so the artichoke will stand upright on the plate.
 Then, using a paring knife, remove the fibrous peel from the stem.
 Also, pull off and discard the small outer leaves at the bottom of the artichoke.
 Lastly, just prior to cooking, the artichokes should be rinsed thoroughly to get rid of any dirt that might be beneath the leaves.

 Once these steps have been completed they are ready for boiling.
 Place the artichokes in a non-aluminum pot filled with 1-2 inches of cold water, enough to cover the artichokes completely.
 Don’t use an aluminum pot or expose the artichokes to excess air or they will turn gray.
 The artichokes will bob up in the water, so push them down to be sure the amount of water in the pot is sufficient.
 You can add 1 tablespoon of olive oil and use a plate to push the artichokes down.
 Leave the pot uncovered while you bring the water to a boil to keep the artichokes from darkening, then lower the heat and simmer for about 40 minutes.
 Or, alternatively, you can place the artichokes on a steaming rack and steam for about 40 minutes.
 Add more water while cooking, if needed.
-The artichokes are ready when a paring knife slides into the base of the artichoke, but not as easily as it would into a ready-to-eat baked potato.
+The artichokes are ready when a paring knife slides into the base of the artichoke, but not as easy as it would into a ready-to-eat baked potato.

 Care must be taken to cook artichokes for just the right amount of time.
 Overcooked artichokes will be mushy.
 Undercooked artichokes will be hard, and be difficult to eat because you won’t be able to scrape off the leaves with your teeth.